GoyalParas/Project_Pics/README.md

   <img src="https://github.com/GoyalParas/Project_Pics/blob/main/Approach.png" alt="Approach"/>
 </p>

-## Approach
+## Approach⭐
-Focusing🎇an end-to-end approach, where we will start with
+Focusing an end-to-end approach, where we will start with
 - Building a modular flask web application.
 - Data Ingestion: Extract the dataset from an external data source,here it’s kaggle.
-- Data Transformation: Separating out the score column of the subject whose score needs to be evaluated from the raw data using MYSQL 🐬 workbench
+- Data Transformation:Separating out the score column of the subject whose score needs to be evaluated from the raw data using MYSQL🐬workbench
 - Data Tracking: Tracking the transformed data using DVC(data version control) 📑
 - Model Training: Using an ensemble of machine learning algorithms ranging from Random Forest to AdaBoost Regressor in order to train the model.
 - Model Evaluation: Evaluating the model using different evaluation metrics such as RMSE,MAE and R2 score.